koushikb1985/Graph/README.md

 # Dijkstra
 g++ Dijkstra.cpp -o Dijkstra.o
-This code computes the shortest distance between two nodes of a graph given the "direct" connectivity information.
+This code computes the shortest distance between two nodes of a graph given the "direct" This code computes the shortest distance between two nodes of a graph given the "direct" connectivity information.
 Nodes that are not directly connected are assumed to be separated by infinite "direct" ditance.